What is coronary bypass graft surgery?

-After the surgery, you may be taken to the recovery room before being taken to the intensive care unit (ICU) to be closely monitored.
-Or, you may be taken directly to the ICU from the operating room.
-You will be connected to machines that will constantly display your electrocardiogram (ECG) tracing, blood pressure, other pressure readings, breathing rate, and your oxygen level.
+After the surgery, you may be taken to the recovery room and then the intensive care unit (ICU) to be closely monitored.
+Machines will constantly display your electrocardiogram (ECG) tracing, blood pressure, other pressure readings, breathing rate, and your oxygen level.
 Coronary artery bypass surgery (CABG) requires an in-hospital stay of at least several days.

-You will most likely have a tube in your throat to assist with breathing through a ventilator (breathing machine) until you are stable enough to breathe on your own.
-As you continue to wake up from the anesthesia and start to breathe on your own, the breathing machine will be adjusted to allow you to take over more of the breathing.
-When you are awake enough to breathe completely on your own and you are able to cough, the breathing tube will be removed.
+You will most likely have a tube in your throat to help with breathing through a ventilator (breathing machine) until you are stable enough to breathe on your own.
+As you continue to wake up from the anesthesia and start to breathe on your own, your doctor can adjust the breathing machine to allow you to take over more of the breathing.
+When you are awake enough to breathe completely on your own and you are able to cough, your doctor will remove the breathing tube.
 In most cases, the breathing tube is removed soon after the operation, usually the same day or by early the next morning.
-The stomach tube will also be removed at this time.
+Your doctor will also remove the stomach tube at this time.

-After the breathing tube is out, a nurse will help you cough and take deep breaths every two hours.
-This will be uncomfortable due to soreness, but it is extremely important that you do this in order to keep mucus from collecting in your lungs and possibly causing pneumonia.
+After the breathing tube is out, a nurse will help you cough and take deep breaths every couple of hours.
+This will be uncomfortable due to soreness, but it is very important that you do this to keep mucus from collecting in your lungs and possibly causing pneumonia.
 Your nurse will show you how to hug a pillow tightly against your chest while coughing to help ease the discomfort.

 The surgical incision may be tender or sore for several days after a CABG procedure.
 Take a pain reliever for soreness as recommended by your doctor.
-Aspirin or certain other pain medications may increase the chance of bleeding.
-Be sure to take only recommended medications.
+Aspirin or certain other pain medicines may increase the chance of bleeding.
+Be sure to take only recommended medicines.

-You may be on special IV drips to help your blood pressure and your heart, and to control any problems with bleeding.
-As your condition stabilizes, these drips will be gradually decreased and turned off.
+Your doctor may delivery medicines through the IV to help your blood pressure and your heart, and to control any problems with bleeding.
+As your condition stabilizes, he or she will gradually decrease and then stop these medicines.

-Once the breathing and stomach tubes have been removed and you are stable, you may start to drink liquids.
-Your diet may be gradually advanced to more solid foods as you are able to tolerate them.
+Once your doctor removes the breathing and stomach tubes and you are stable, you may start to drink liquids.
+You can gradually include more solid foods as you can handle them.

 When your doctor determines that you are ready, you will be moved from the ICU to a post-surgical nursing unit.
 Your recovery will continue there.
-Your activity will be gradually increased as you get out of bed and walk around for longer periods.
+You can gradually increase your activity as you get out of bed and walk around for longer periods.
 You can eat solid foods as soon as you can tolerate them.

-Arrangements will be made for you to go home and a follow-up visit with your doctor will be scheduled.
+A member of your care team will arrange for you to go home and schedule a follow-up visit with your doctor.

 Once you are home, it will be important to keep the surgical area clean and dry.
 Your doctor will give you specific bathing instructions.
-The sutures or surgical staples will be removed during a follow-up office visit, if they were not removed before leaving the hospital.
+Your doctor will remove the sutures or surgical staples during a follow-up office visit, if they were not removed before leaving the hospital.

-You should not drive until your doctor tells you to.
-Other activity restrictions may apply.
+Do not drive until your doctor tells you it's OK.
+You may have other activity restrictions.

 - Redness, swelling, or bleeding or other drainage from any of the incision sites